+Blind bake apple pie crust if you want a flaky crust.
 Underdone, soggy pie crust can put a damper on an otherwise tasty dessert.
-Crusts get soggy because the filling, usually fruit, releases juices, keeping the dough from getting crispy even as the pie bakes; pie shells under creamy custards also may remain soggy after baking.
-To avoid an unappetizing pie, bake the crust before you fill it, treat the dough with certain ingredients or employ a classic baking tip or two.
+Crusts get soggy because the filling, usually fruit, releases juices, which keeps the dough from getting crispy even as the pie bakes.

 Bake in Glass Dish

 Baking your assembled pie in a glass pie dish is an effective way of monitoring the crust as it bakes, as recommended by Utah State University Extension.
 Preheat the oven according to your recipe's instructions.

 Place your pie on your oven's bottom shelf, which puts the pie crust closer to the heat source, allowing it to bake completely.
 Once you've observed that the bottom is golden brown, move the pie to your oven's top shelf so that top can brown as desired.

 Rotate the pie periodically while baking to ensure even browning of the crust, as recommended by The Culinary Institute of America.

 Fruit releases juice as it cooks.
 To minimize the amount of liquid your pie filling releases during baking, consider precooking the fruit and pouring off the juice, as described by Oregon State University Extension Service.

 If you prefer baking raw fruit in the pie shell, simply mixing it with sugar and letting it sit also causes its juices to release, which keeps the pie crust from remaining soggy during baking.